joebinns/stylised-character-controller/README.md

 ## License (MIT License)
 See [this page](https://github.com/joebinns/PhysicsBasedCharacterController/blob/main/LICENSE) for more information.

-## Disclaimer
-This project is fanmade!
+[^1]: **Disclaimer:** This project is fanmade!
 The quality of the project does not reflect the quality of Toyful Games or their products.